Top UK Cardiologist: Pause the COVID Vaccine Program

 Not long after that, data started to emerge [that] suggested a possible link between the mRNA vaccine and increased risk of heart attacks from a mechanism of increasing inflammation around the coronary arteries.
 But on top of that, I was then contacted by a whistleblower at a very prestigious university in the UK.
 A cardiologist himself, he explained to me that there was similar research findings in his department—and that those researchers have decided to essentially cover it up because they were worried about losing research funding from the pharmaceutical industry.”

 Having been censored by Facebook for 24 hours for sharing verbatim the results of a study published in a high impact paediatric medical journal I’m back.
 Today in the Daily Express.
-Remember even if you’re a minority of one the truth is still the truth 😉#InformedConsent pic.twitter.com/bNHGDSfZHh
+Remember even if you’re a minority of one the truth is still the truth ????#InformedConsent pic.twitter.com/bNHGDSfZHh

 — Dr Aseem Malhotra (@DrAseemMalhotra) July 3, 2021